Pressure Cooker vs. Slow Cooker: What’s the Difference?

 • Easy to overcook: You can’t leave finished foods in the pot past the cooking time like you can with a slow cooker.
 It only takes a few minutes for foods to overcook.

-• Learning curve: Less water evaporates in a pressure cooker, so it can take a while to learn how to adjust the liquid in recipes accordingly.
+• Learning curve: Less water evaporates in a pressure cooker, so adjusting the liquid in recipes can take a while.

-• More monitoring: Because a pressure cooker works faster, you can’t set it before work and come home to a cooked meal.
+• More monitoring: A pressure cooker works faster, so you can’t set it before work and come home to a cooked meal.

 An Overview of the Slow Cooker